siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 mkfs.vfat /dev/sdb1
 ~~~

+The EFI partition must be the first partition of the hard disk and must be mounted under `/boot/efi/` to comply with the siduction standard.
-If the boot manager GRUB finds the *EFI-System* partition during the installation, it will use it, no matter which installation target we have specified.
+If the boot manager GRUB finds such a prepared *EFI-System* partition during the installation, it will use it.

 We format the Linux partitions sdb2, sdb4, and sdb5 with **ext4**.